olagrottvik/bust/README.md

 # uart register tool

-Utility for simply creating and modifying VHDL bus slave modules.
+Utility for simply creating and modifying VHDL bus slave modules. uart does not refer to the hardware device!

 ## Concept